THE GREATEST LIE EVER TOLD

 Gentile teachers have made two tremendous errors of interpretation concerning Paul’s teaching of imputed righteousness:

 - Gentile teachers, not realizing that Paul was contrasting faith in Jesus with the observance of the many facets of the Law of Moses, have concluded that Paul was contrasting faith in Jesus with godly behavior.
 The irony of this error is that godly behavior is the very thing the Lord came to establish.

-- The second error is worse than the first.
-Gentile teachers believe that New Testament grace represents a change in God Himself.
+- Gentile teachers believe that New Testament grace represents a change in God Himself.
 Not understanding the temporary, provisional nature of imputation, they are assuming that God no longer requires righteous, holy behavior on the part of His servants and will have continuing fellowship with people of unclean behavior on the basis of the blood atonement.
+This second error is worse than the first.

-Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be married to another, even to him who is raised from the dead, that we should bring forth fruit unto God.
+Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another—to Him who was raised from the dead, that we should bear fruit to God.
 (Romans 7:4)

 Marriage to Christ brings a far stricter control over our moral behavior than ever could be true of the Law of Moses.

 We have a multitude of spiritual “singles” today who are married neither to Moses nor to Christ.
 They are without law of any kind, being a law to themselves.
 They shall be judged as evildoers.
 The Lord Jesus does not “know” them or those who are teaching them that their immoral, lawless behavior is acceptable to God.

 Precisely what is the new covenant, the new testament, the covenant that has superseded the Law of Moses?
 Someone who knew only current Christian teaching would suppose the new covenant consisted of God’s forgiveness of our sin so we can make our eternal home in Heaven.
 This model of redemption is incorrect in both method and objective.